 Until the beginning of the 20th century, the tower was surrounded by a low octagonal enclosure, reinforced with octagonal turrets at its three corners.
 Inside, there was a dervish sanctuary, gunpowder depots, and a water tank, while at its entrance was preserved a Turkish inscription stating that the Leo tower was built in 1535-1536, a date that probably refers to the construction of the precinct.

 In September 2008, the new permanent exhibition concerning the history of Thessaloniki from its foundation until today was inaugurated.
-The report was co-financed by the European Union and by the Greek State.
+The report was co-financed by the European Union and by the Greek government.

 The Location of the Monument